RIte Share Premium Assistance Program (210-RICR-30-05-3)

 3.10 Methodology for Determining Cost-Effectiveness

-A. The RIte Share Unit uses the information about the ESI plan to compare the enrollment cost, that is, payment of the employee's share, for the Medicaid members in the family, and any ineligible policy holder, in a Medicaid managed care plan versus RIte Share.
-An ESI plan is determined to be cost-effective when on the aggregate, the total cost of medical coverage through RIte Share is less than the average cost to cover them through a Medicaid managed care plan.
+A. The RIte Share Unit uses the information about the ESI plan to compare the cost of the employee's share, for the ESI to the cost of enrollment in Medicaid managed care.
+An ESI plan is determined to be cost-effective when, on the aggregate, the total cost of medical coverage through RIte Share is less than the cost of coverage if enrolled in a Medicaid managed care plan.
 RIte Share participants receive coverage comparable in scope, amount, and duration to coverage provided in a Medicaid managed care plan.

 2. There are three cost effectiveness determinations for each employer plan:

 a.
-Family coverage where all family members are Medicaid-eligible with income less than or equal to 133% of the FPL based on the MAGI standard;
+Family coverage where all family members are Medicaid eligible (income less than or equal to one hundred thirty six percent (136%) of the federal poverty guidelines (FPL));

 c.
-Individual coverage where only the employee is Medicaid-eligible such as pregnant women.
+Individual coverage where only the employee is Medicaid eligible (133% FPL) (Medicaid Expansion).

 B. The figures used as the basis for assessing cost-effectiveness shall be made available, upon request, by EOHHS.